- July 16, 2018

 - Posted by: Paul Foster

-- Category: Business activities management, Business growth help, Grow a Business
+- Category: Business activities management, Business growth help, Profit Improvement Strategies for Small Businesses

 If you would like to increase the number of customers your business has, the default thinking is to add more new customers.
 This is your customer acquisition rate.

 If you start the year with 1,000 customers and your acquisition rate is 15%, you can’t assume your customer count will go up to 1,150.
 The reason is that you also will lose customers during the year.
 This is typically called the attrition rate.